Hey! What kind of pants do ghosts wear?

 And only a few mistakes to cover up (well…because I get excited and rush things sometimes, who doesn’t).

-This sweet little witchy cat went together so quickly (from SVG design to finished card).
+This sweet little witchy cat went together so quickly.
 And if you are looking closely, you will see that there are some older Halloween papers that went into the design.

 Because, well, the stash is HUGE!